 You are under no obligation to tell your employer where you are going.
 However, if this is something you feel comfortable sharing, then it is best to be honest.
 Most likely, they were aware there was a problem as it is hard to hide addictions symptoms in later stages.

-There will be many types of therapy available, including behavioural therapist, group therapy, and alternative therapies such as art therapy.
-Most of our rehab in Buckinghamshire programmes include the following treatments, which focus on changes thought patterns and creating coping skills for a sober life:
+There will be many types of therapy available.
+This includes behavioural therapists, group therapy, and alternative therapies.
+Most of our rehabs include the following treatments:

 Detox is the first and most physically challenging phase of any substance addiction.
-The benefits of medically-assisted detox is endless, and provide the safest means of eliminating harmful substances from the body.
+The benefits of detox are endless.
+For one, it provides the safest means of eliminating harmful substances from the body.

-Although detox can be a scary and intimidating process, it is important to remember that our rehab centres in Buckinghamshire have on-site highly qualified staff who understand the phases of withdrawal.
+Detox can be a scary and intimidating process.
+But it is important to remember that our rehabs have on-site highly qualified staff.
+These people understand the phases of withdrawal.

 Wondering what to expect from the detox phase?
 Below we have set out a general timeline and process for the withdrawal phase of your addiction: